mytourist/api-documentation/debtors.md

 ```

 ## Retrieve a single debtor
 Get a single Debtor returned in `JSON` format.
+We also add all the bookings attached to this debtor and also all invoices.

 **GET** `https://app.mytourist.cloud/api/v1/debtors/{DEBTOR_ID}`